The Ultimate Guide to SLI/SLO

 overview

-A temporary degradation occurred in the API that the service relies on externally.
-This caused the service's SLI to worsen and the error budget to be depleted, but it has since stabilized.
+There was a temporary degradation in the API that the service relies on, which worsened the service's SLI and depleted the error budget, but it has since stabilized.

 No action is required.